dominodatalab/offerings-samples/IRSA-README.md

 - You would like to use OAuth standards to propagate IAM Role to Domino Workloads
 - You would like to propagate an IAM Role to a Domino workload based on *complex and custom criteria*

-**How does IRSA adaptation in Domino help achieve the above goals?**
+**Why does IRSA adaptation in Domino help achieve the above goals?**

 When using the IRSA support in Domino, any Domino hosted workloads can assume IAM roles in any AWS account configured to trust the Domino Platform.